Azeem022/SQL/README.md

 DBMS contains the group of programs which acts according to the user instruction.
 It provides security to the database.

+################Key Features of DBMS
+Data modeling:
+Data storage and retrieval:
+Concurrency control:
+Data integrity and security:
+Backup and recovery:
+DBMS can be classified into two types:
+RDBMS:
+NoSQL:

+============Database Languages
+Data Definition Language
+Data Manipulation Language
+Data Control Language
+Transactional Control Language

+Data Definition Language (DDL)
+DDL is the short name for Data Definition Language, which deals with database schemas and descriptions, of how the data should reside in the database.
+CREATE:
+ALTER:
+DROP:
+COMMENT:
+RENAME:

+Data Manipulation Language (DML) it is used to store, modify, retrieve, delete and update data in a database.
+Data query language(DQL) is the subset of “Data Manipulation Language”.
+The most common command of DQL is SELECT statement.
+SELECT statement help on retrieving the data from the table without changing anything in the table.

+SELECT: retrieve data from a database
+INSERT: insert data into a table
+UPDATE: updates existing data within a table
+DELETE: Delete all records from a database table
+MERGE: UPSERT operation (insert or update)
+CALL: call a PL/SQL or Java subprogram
+EXPLAIN PLAN: interpretation of the data access path LOCK TABLE: concurrency Control

 ###########Characteristics of DBMS
 DBMS contains automatic backup and recovery procedures.
 It contains ACID properties which maintain data in a healthy state in case of failure.